kelbakian/chain-replication/README.txt

-Extremely simplistic implementation of chain replication; no configuration manager to manage the chain's state and/or handle failures.
+Simple chain replication implementation; no configuration manager to manage the chain's state and/or handle failures.

 To run: